theshadow/rabbleandrouser/README.md

 bugs existing.
 Only have 8 hours to finish the project I had to cut some of my normal design ideas such as using unit tests to validate my work.

-TODO:

-* Add website to user data
-* Add alert if data posted is empty and is required
-* comments should update the page without a refresh
-* Look at the listing requirements in all their stupidity

 ## Some known issues